A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes

-For a better inspection, Table~\ref{tab:relaeffimodel1} reports the relative efficiency of the two approaches for each parameter --- the ratio of the empirical MSE from the two-step approach ($M_1$) to that from the block maxima pairwise likelihood approach ($M_2$).
-Overall, the efficiency gains of the two-step approach are large, with the relative efficiency varying from 1.7\% to 87\%.
-The two-step approach improves substantially for the marginal parameters.
-In particular, we observe a striking efficiency gain (with relative efficiency between 1.7\% and 3.9\%) in $\beta_{\mu,1}$ and $\beta_{\mu,2}$, the coefficients of latitude and longitude in the location parameter.
-It is also of interest to look at $\beta_{\xi,0}$, since the shape parameter $\xi$ governs the tail behaviour of the GEV distribution and plays an important role in predicting return levels.
-The relative efficiency for $\beta_{\xi,0}$ is between 16\% and 24\% for all scenarios, which also indicates substantial gain.
-For the dependence parameters, the efficiency gain is appreciable with relative efficiency ranging from 71\% to 85\%.
-The gain here can be explained by the fact that the marginal parameters are estimated more precisely with the daily data in the first step.
+We now compare the efficiency of the pairwise likelihood approach using block maxima only ($M_1$) with the two-step approach ($M_2$).
+Table~\ref{tab:relaeffimodel1} reports the relative efficiency in mean squared error for the estimators from the two approaches for each parameter, with the $M_2$ estimator as the reference.
+Method $M_2$ has smaller MSE for all marginal parameters; the relative efficiency of $M_1$ ranges from 23\% to 95\%.
+For example, for the shape parameter $\beta_{\xi,0}$ in the geometric Gaussian model, the relative efficiency of $M_1$ was 45\% for $S = 25$ and $n = 100$, which is the case where the coverage of the confidence interval was low in the two-step approach.
+This is of great interest since the shape parameter $\xi$ governs the tail behavior of the GEV distribution and plays an important role in predicting return levels.
+The difference between the two methods decreases as the dependence level increases from weak to strong.
+For the dependence parameters, the relative efficiency of $M_1$ ranges from 69\% to 103\%, with the highest relative efficiency occurring in the weak dependence case under the extremal t process.
+The efficiency gain in $M_2$ here is explained by the fact that the marginal parameters are estimated more precisely in the first step.

-To examine the bias and the performance of the sandwich variance estimator of the two-step approach, we summarize in Table~\ref{tab:Smithstep2var} the average of biases, the empirical standard error, and the average of the standard error from the sandwich variance estimator based on 1000 replicates.
-To save space, only results for $n \in \{20, 50\}$ are reported; the case of $n = 100$ is omitted because the results are already good at $n = 50$.
-The biases are very small compared to the true values for all parameters.
-The average standard errors are slightly smaller than the empirical standard errors for all parameter estimates with $n = 20$.
-Consequently, the empirical coverage rates of 95\% confidence intervals are slightly smaller than the nominal rate for some parameters.
-Nevertheless, with sample size $n = 50$, the agreement between the empirical standard errors and the average standard errors improves, and the empirical coverage rates of 95\% confidence intervals are reasonably close to 95\%.